torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-fbuf.rst

     * -
       -
       -
-      - For *non-destructive Video Overlays* this field only defines a format for the struct :c:type:`v4l2_window` ``chromakey`` field.
+      - For *yesn-destructive Video Overlays* this field only defines a format for the struct :c:type:`v4l2_window` ``chromakey`` field.
     * -